 - Designed to enable you to balance family and work commitments alongside your studies

 Entry to the courses is based on individual merit and experience as well as a demonstrable commitment and motivation to study.
 All applicants are required to undertake a brief English language literacy test to assess reading and writing skills.

 We are an employment-focused university, dedicated to ensuring our students from diverse backgrounds develop the academic knowledge and practical skills to thrive.
 All of our courses are part of the University’s aim to widen access to higher education and, whilst it is desirable that applicants possess previous qualifications, the whole ethos of this provision is to provide the opportunity to those who would not normally qualify for entry to a degree programme.

-All applicants are interviewed and any offers are based on an individual’s intention, motivation and readiness to work hard to succeed in their studies.
+All applicants are required to sit an admission test and are interviewed.
+Any offer to study on a course offers are based on an individual’s intention, motivation and readiness to work hard to succeed in their studies.

 Discussions are ongoing to negotiate the terms for the UK's departure from the European Union (EU) on 31st October 2019, which include the future terms that will apply to EU students studying in the UK.

 We realise you may have questions about how BREXIT could affect your status/studies in the UK, so check out the useful links below for all the latest information;